-MM used an arbitrage proof to support their propositions.3 They showed that, under their assumptions, if two companies differed only (1) in the way they were financed and (2) in their total market values, then investors would sell shares of the higher-valued firm, buy those of the lower-valued firm, and continue this process until the companies had exactly the same market value.
+Propositions I and II are important because they showed for the first time that any valuation effects due to the use of debt must arise from taxes or other market frictions.
+The technique that MM used to prove these propositions is equally important, however, so we discuss it in detail here.
+They used an arbitrage proof to support their propositions, and this proof technique was later used in the development of option pricing models that revolutionized the securities industry.3 Modigliani and Miller showed that, under their assumptions, if two companies differed only (1) in the way they were financed and (2) in their total market values, then investors would sell shares of the higher-valued firm, buy those of the lower-valued firm, and continue this process until the companies had exactly the same market value.
 To illustrate, assume that two firms, L and U, are identical in all important respects except that Firm L has \$4,000,000 of 7.5% debt while Firm U uses only equity.
 Both firms have EBIT = \$900,000, and σ{EBIT} is the same for both firms, so they are in the same business risk class.